 People have the perception that the dark web is an inaccessible part of the internet.
 However, dark web markets can be accessed easily.
-So, for anyone who wants to hunt, or protect yourself, but just can’t get a gun legally, the dark web is just your regular gun store.
+So, for anyone who wants to hunt, or protect yourself, but just can’t get a gun legally, the dark web can be just like your regular gun store.

-Recently, an international team of law enforcement conducted an operation against drugs, guns, and cryptocurrencies vendors on the dark web.
-This resulted in 61 vendor arrests, the shutdown of approximately 50 dark websites, and seizure of some drugs, illegal ammunition, and over other assets valued at nearly $7 million.
-Included in these confiscated assets was cryptocurrencies valued at almost $4.5 million, roughly $2.5 million in cash, and gold valued at nearly $40,000.
+Recently, an international team of law enforcement conducted an operation against drugs, guns, and cryptocurrency vendors on the dark web.
+This resulted in 61 vendor arrests, the shutdown of approximately 50 dark websites, and seizure of some drugs, illegal ammunition, and other assets valued at nearly $7 million.
+Included in these confiscated assets were cryptocurrencies valued at almost $4.5 million, roughly $2.5 million in cash, and gold valued at nearly $40,000.

 Clearly, the dark web is the one place where gunfire echoes are a daily norm, and the digital currency revolution is fuelling this black marketplace.
 Americans are obsessed with guns, especially American made, and each sale made on the black market is just a single dot in a multibillion-dollar industry.